travis-ci/docs-travis-ci-com/user/languages/javascript-with-nodejs.md

 ## Meteor Packages

-It is also possible to build your **Meteor Packages** on Travis by extending the NodeJs configuration.
+It is also possible to build your **Meteor Packages** on Travis CI by extending the NodeJs configuration.

 For example, you can use the following `.travis.yml` file .